Top blog articles

 Smart homes.
 What was once a science fiction fantasy is now a limitless reality.
 If dialed in properly, a smart home can do wonders to conserve energy, lower utility bills, keep you safe, and make your life easier.
-It’s predicted there will be more than 300 million smart homes worldwide by 2023 – according to Statista.
+It’s predicted there will be more than 300 million smart homes worldwide by 2023, according to some experts.

 However, what some people might not realize is that smart homes are not apples-to-apples.

 Truth be told, it’s surprisingly easy to get in over your head when upgrading to a smart home – and get lost in all the shiny details.
 Failing to do the proper research and planning can result in a painful amount of wasted time and money.

 The biggest misconception about smart homes is that the upgrade process needs to be a sprint.
 While there’s nothing wrong with going all in, buying too much too fast can easily result in oversights.